Cookies & personal data

 Burnout(Burnout)

-"After implementing regular 1-on-1 meetings and recognizing achievements, the burnout rate decreased from 34% to 18%."
+"After implementing regular 1-on-1s and recognition, burnout dropped from 34% to 18%."

 G